-&lt;sup>1 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.
+1 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

-If parents wish to apply for off-setting at this Academy, they should use the 'Request to start school out of the chronological year group form' which is available at the end of this document.
+'Request to start school out of the chronological year group form' which is available at the end of this document.
 Parents will still need to apply to the local authority by the deadline for a place in the child's normal age group in case the request is not successful.